ha3an/ha3an.github.io/_pages/about.md

 <style>
     @media screen and (min-width: 768px) {
         .project-content {
-            flex-direction: row-reverse; /* This reverses the order of flex items */ }
+            flex-direction: row; /* This reverses the order of flex items */ }
         .project-content .project-text {
             flex: 1;